NotBlue-Dev/EchoVR-Lib/README.md

 Here are all the events you can trigger

 **find-ip**
-Scan for ip and return event if error error, else it define game ip
+Scan for ip and return event if error is triggered, else it define game ip

 **Arguments**
 - `device`